arsendovlatyan/gevorg.github.com/_posts/2006-04-01-eif-sourcio-training.md

  - Implementation renamed to Soongy WebOS.
  - It was using plain [JavaScript], [CSS], [HTML], [PHP], [MySQL].
  - [Scribd] integration was done to add document support.
- - Implementation was published to [Bluehost] [LAMP] under domain soongy.com.
+ - Implementation was published to [Bluehost] under domain soongy.com.

 ## Final